ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/indexes/create-map-reduce-index.markdown

      * **TotalOrdesAmount** - is the aggregation of the _total orders amount_ made by each company
        (How much money the company has spent all together, on _all_ orders).

+2. **Output Reduce Results to Collection**
-2. Optional: The results of the Map-Reduce index can be saved in a new collection.
+   Optional: The results of the Map-Reduce index can be saved in a new collection.
    Learn more in [Saving Map-Reduce Results in a Collection (Artificial Documents)](../../../studio/database/indexes/create-map-reduce-index#saving-map-reduce-results-in-a-collection-(artificial-documents))
 {PANEL/}